 Our team

 The GRISE brings together regular and associate researcher members, postdoctoral researcher members, graduate research students, interns and research staff.
-It is also home to four Canada Research Chairs (CRCs): one in placement and rehabilitation of adolescent girls and young women in difficulty (holder: Nadine Lanctôt); another in stigmatization and psychosocial development of youth (holder: Alexa Martin-Storey); a third in school readiness, inclusion of vulnerable populations and social adjustment (holder: Gabrielle Garon-Carrier); and a fourth in digital media use by children and its implications for promoting togetherness (holder: Caroline Fitzpatrick).
-Two teams are funded by the Research Team Support Program of the Fonds de recherche du Québec – Société et culture (FRQSC).
-One is directed by Nadine Lanctôt (Team Rehabilitation Approaches for Youth with Adjustment Problems – RAYAP; 2022-2026) and the other one, by Mélanie Lapalme (Team for Research on Sex-/Gender-Based Behavioural Difficulties and Social Adjustment: Understanding the Risk and Protection Factors, Including the Impact of Services, That Model Youth’s Adjustment Pathways; 2020-2024).
+It is also home to three Canada Research Chairs (CRCs): one in stigmatization and psychosocial development of youth (holder: Alexa Martin-Storey); another in school readiness, inclusion of vulnerable populations and social adjustment (holder: Gabrielle Garon-Carrier); and a third in digital media use by children and its implications for promoting togetherness (holder: Caroline Fitzpatrick).
+Tow teams are funded by the Research Team Support Program of the Fonds de recherche du Québec – Société et culture (FRQSC).
+One is directed by Geneviève Paquette (Research team on positive adaptation, well-being and mental health of youth at increased risk of family or social adversity; 2024-2028) and the other one by Nadine Lanctôt (Team Rehabilitation Approaches for Youth with Adjustment Problems – RAYAP; 2022-2026).

 Researchers